SUMMARY

 - Further changes to the EU Emissions Trading Scheme (ETS):

-- Non-CO2 emissions: Monitoring rules are being put in place to “create a new system for airlines to monitor, report and verify non-CO2 emissions and climate effects of aviation”23.
-Beyond conventional jet fuel, SAFs also produce non-CO2 emissions at varying levels and potential impacts24, which are likely to impact purchase decisions.
+- Non-CO2 emissions: Monitoring rules are being put in place to ‘create a new system for airlines to monitor, report and verify non-CO2 emissions and climate effects of aviation’30.
+Beyond conventional jet fuel, SAFs also produce non-CO2 emissions at varying levels and potential impacts31, which are likely to impact purchase decisions.

 - Addressing feedstock barriers:

-- Renewable energy: Higher renewable electricity prices in the EU compared to places like the US means the average e-kerosene price is about 45 per cent more expensive than conventional jet fuel25.
-Policies such as REPowerEU aim to address this, but urgent action will reduce this cost gap for the benefit of the SAF market and the EU’s energy transition more broadly.
+- Renewable energy: Higher renewable electricity prices in the EU compared to places like the US means the average e-kerosene price is about 45 per cent more expensive than conventional jet fuel33.
+Policies such as REPowerEU aim to address this, but urgent action will be needed to reduce this cost gap, for the benefit of the SAF market and the EU’s energy transition more broadly.

-- Green hydrogen: The EU Hydrogen Strategy26, established in 2020, aims to promote the production and adoption of renewable hydrogen across key sectors.
-Binding targets for renewable hydrogen usage were introduced under the revised Renewable Energy Directive (RED)27, requiring 42% of the hydrogen used in industry from 2030 onward to come from renewable fuels of non-biological origin (RFNBOS).
+- Green hydrogen: The EU Hydrogen Strategy34, established in 2020, aims to promote the production and adoption of renewable hydrogen across key sectors.
+Binding targets for renewable hydrogen usage were introduced under the revised Renewable Energy Directive (RED)35, requiring 42 per cent of the hydrogen used in industry from 2030 onward to come from renewable fuels of non-biological origin (RFNBOs).
+Additional policy support is required to rapidly scale the deployment of green hydrogen technologies and its role in the production of high-integrity SAF.

 Download this policy mapping for your records.